Things to Know Before Buying a Plastering Trowel

 How do you break in a plasterer’s trowel?

 Opinions vary on how to break in a plastering trowel.
 Common methods include 20 minutes on an oilstone or sanding it with an orbital sander.
 Using your trowel to work with concrete will also wear it in.

 What makes a good plastering trowel?

 A good plastering trowel will have a strong yet flexible blade that will stand up to wear and tear and hold its shape.
 If you have a lot of plastering to do, then it is worth investing in a professional quality trowel.
 This will make the job easier and ensure you get a better finish.
-However, for small patching jobs, or areas where the finish is not so essential, then a cheaper trowel will suffice.
+However, for small patching jobs, or areas where the finish is not so essential, a cheaper trowel will suffice.

 Note that stainless steel blades can lose their shape over time so try and invest in the best quality possible.
 For example, the Marshalltown Gold Stainless Steel Permashape Trowels will hold their shape and not distort or bend.

 When applying a first coat the finish is not important so most trowels will do the job.
 However, the finishing coat will need to be perfectly smooth and you cannot achieve this without a trowel that is perfectly flat, clean, smooth and free from nicks.

 What size plastering trowel should I buy?

 The size of your trowel is a key factor when considering which one to buy.
 Professionals tend to use a larger trowel when they have large areas to cover as they get the plaster onto the walls more quickly.
 However, beginners may find a larger trowel difficult to handle.
-It also requires considerable strength to apply enough pressure to apply the plaster securely to the wall and that can be difficult to achieve with a large trowel.
-A smaller trowel will give you better control over the process and takes less strength to use.
+It also requires some strength to apply enough pressure to apply the plaster securely to the wall and that can be difficult to achieve with a large trowel.
+A smaller trowel will give you better control.